jtfell/blog/posts/2017-07-07-serverless-supercookies.markdown

 title: Serverless Supercookies
 ---

 Browser privacy has been getting a lot of attention lately.
-It’sgetting harder and harder to navigate the web without leaking personal data to the gremlins lurking in the dark corners or your favourite website.
+It’s getting harder and harder to navigate the web without leaking personal data to the gremlins lurking in the dark corners or your favourite website.